 The MAC is located in the Northern Montezuma State Wildlife Management Area in Savannah and provides a gateway to the Montezuma Wetlands Complex and National Wildlife Refuge.
 Montezuma provides resting, feeding, and nesting habitat for waterfowl and other migratory birds.
 Montezuma is situated in the middle of one of the most active flight lanes in the Atlantic Flyway.
 Through strategic partnerships, Audubon reintroduces audiences of all ages to nature with a diverse range of programs that highlight the critical importance of habitats focusing on wetland ecology, migration, and habitat restoration and improvements.

 Audubon New York operates the center in partnership with the State Department of Environmental Conservation, the U.S. Fish and Wildlife Service, Ducks Unlimited, The Nature Conservancy, and Pheasants Forever in the planning of educational and interpretative programs and exhibits.

 The MARSH, or The Montezuma Alliance for the Restoration of Species and Habitats, is part of a large, comprehensive effort to restore, protect and enhance wildlife habitat on nearly 50,000 acres of the Montezuma Wetlands Complex.
 This volunteer group helps support these habitat restoration efforts.
 The work is hands-on as we cut and pull invasive species and replant natives that will be more beneficial to wildlife and less harmful to Montezuma habitats overall.

-Volunteer work days run from 9:00 a.m. - 4 p.m. with lunch provided by the Friends of the Montezuma Wetlands Complex.
-For information on upcoming events and activities, click here.
+Volunteer work days run from 9:00 a.m. - 1 p.m. with lunch provided by the Friends of the Montezuma Wetlands Complex.

 Join us May 17th for the presentation of the 2016 Rachel Carson Award at the annual Women in Conservation Luncheon.